DrenFazlija/DrenFazlija.github.io/_pages/about.md

 Hey,

 My name is **Wadhah** and I am pursuing my **PhD at L3S Research Center** in Germany.
-I am a scientific researcher and I enjoy using my skills to contribute to the exciting technological advances that happen every day in the **artificial intelligence** field.
+As a scientific researcher, I enjoy using my skills to contribute to the exciting technological advances that happen every day in the **artificial intelligence** field.
 I graduated from Bielefeld University in 2022 with a master's degree in Intelligent Systems.

 My **research interests** include artificial intelligence, machine learning, reinforcement learning, personalized medicine, robotics and computer vision.